rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 * **Melee:** A spear can be used to make a melee attack against a creature within 10 feet, inflicting 🩸 damage on a hit.
 * **Thrown:** A spear can be thrown to make a ranged attack against a creature within 20 feet \(or 50 feet with threat\), inflicting 🩸 damage on a hit.

+### Unarmed

+Unarmed attacks, including punches, kicks, and other martial arts are a way of fighting without weapons.
+Unarmed attacks have the following properties:

+* **Shock:** When you hit a creature with an unarmed attack, you suffer strain equal to the target's Soak.
+* **Melee:** A unarmed creature can make a melee attack against a creature within 5 feet, inflicting 💢 damage on a hit.
+* **Secondary:** An absence of a weapon can be used as a secondary weapon.

 ### Whip